5 tips for switching from Windows to MacBook

 3. Pages, Numbers, and Keynote

 Like my old Windows laptop, my new MacBook doesn't come with Microsoft Office pre-installed.
 What it does have are the apps Pages, Numbers, and Keynote.
 These are free Apple apps for text processing, creating spreadsheets, and making presentations.
 That way, I don't have to look for separate software to continue to do all my work.
 These apps fall under Apple iWork, the equivalent of Office.
 The nice thing is that iWork is compatible with Office, and I can use this to open Word and Excel documents on my MacBook.

 The navigation and folder structure of my Macbook is a bit different than I am used to.
 Fortunately, I can search for almost anything with 1 handy key combination, without having to dive into complicated menus and folders.
 I press Command + spacebar on my keyboard, and Spotlight appears.
 This is a search bar, that allows me to search my entire laptop for programs, files, and contacts for example.
 I also get to see suggestions of websites where I can possibly find more information on my search term.
 Siri, my personal assistant in MacOS, works with speech recognition and can also look up apps and files for me.
 I simply ask Siri to search for a file or folder, or to start an app.

 5. Use the function keys

 Although my Apple Macbook has row with F-keys at the top like my old Windows laptop, it's now mostly icons and functions.
-With the newer Apple MacBook, these keys have been replaced by a TouchBar.
+With the Apple MacBook Pro, these keys have been replaced by a TouchBar.
 I can use the top row on the keyboard to adjust the brightness of my screen with the push of a button or increase my sound.
 I can also easily put on a new track when listening to Spotify or look at all my open programs.